 - Blog: Elastic Scale announcement

 - Channel 9: Elastic Scale overview video

-- Discussion forum: Azure SQL Database forum
+- Discussion forum: Microsoft Q&A question page for Azure SQL Database

 - To measure performance: Performance counters for shard map manager